defval/inject/README.md

 into constructors or structures without the need to have specified each argument manually.

+Dependencies in our applications is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 This container implementation inspired by [google/wire](https://github.com/google/wire), [uber-go/fx](https://github.com/uber-go/fx) and [uber-go/dig](https://github.com/uber-go/dig).